-

 Take care as a pedestrian.
 Drivers don't always give way, even at marked pedestrian crossings.

-To protect yourself when driving beyond city limits, take:
+To protect yourself when driving beyond city limits:

 Communication and medical facilities are often poor outside cities.